simstr 1.7.3

 Template Parameters

-tail- whether to add a separator after the last line.
+tail- whether to add a separator after the last string.

 skip_empty- skip empty lines without adding a separator.